sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 Successfully tagged your/duck:v3
 ```

-If you now run the command `docker images` in your terminal, you should see an image called `your/duck` with
+Now run the command `docker images` in your terminal, and you should see an image called `your/duck` with tag `v3`:
-tag `v3`.
-For example:

 ```
 $ docker images